Smoked Salmon Jerky

 Instructions

-• Cut salmon into pieces of your desired size.
-Set aside.
+Cut salmon into your desired piece sizes and set aside.

-• Serve as a snack or addition to meals as preferred.
-For storage, keep in an airtight container in a cool, dry place.
+Serve as a snack or meal addition.
+Store in an airtight container in a cool, dry place.

 Cut the salmon into desired size pieces and set aside.